-As you are an embedded engineer, have you think anytime, what happens when you press the reset button (Reset Sequence in ARM Cortex-M4)?
+As you are an embedded engineer, have you thought anytime, about what happens when you press the reset button (Reset Sequence in ARM Cortex-M4 or boot sequence in Arm Cortex-M4)?
 How it is calling the

 Reset Sequence in ARM Cortex-M4

 Before starting this we must know about the microcontroller memory architecture.
 Please find the below image to know about the Memory map of ARM Cortex-M4.

 Here, we have a code region, where we are going to write our final binary.
 That memory is starting from